mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Added an edit button on my note app.

 **Thoughts** I managed to add edit button and it appears on all saved notes.
 Yaaayy!!
 But the close button is not working and affects all notes.
 Boooo!
 I got more stuffs to fix it before I can add more features.

+### Day 79: Sep 18, 2019

+**Today's Progress**: Learning contenteditable in HTML.

+**Thoughts** I learned how to let user edit their contents and while it's fairly straightforward, it's pretty powerful.
+I'm amazed at the HTML features.

+### Day 79.5: Sep 19, 2019

+**Today's Progress**: Taking a break from coding.

+**Thoughts** I was feeling too tired to open laptop, so I took a break to recharge myself.

+### Day 80: Sep 20, 2019

+**Today's Progress**: Added code snippets that allow users to edit texts on my project.

+**Thoughts** My code partially works fine as long as I don't care about the style which unfortunately is not the case.
+I'm getting a weird output and wanted to get rid of it cause well, it looks weird.

+### Day 81: Sep 21, 2019

+**Today's Progress**: Debugging my note app.

+**Thoughts** This [object CSSStyleDeclaration] output is starting to test my patient!
+I have absolutely no idea what's going on here.
+I didn't find someone else struggling this problem in Google search or maybe I googled the wrong words.
+In any case, I'm going to need help and in the meantime, trying to read all about CSSStyleDeclaration.